scottHankcheng/GeoMag/README.md

 CNNs and the prohibitive computational costs of Transformers.
 Furthermore, current training protocols relying on simple linear motions fail to capture real-world complexity.
-To address these challenges, we propose GeoMag, a novel framework leveraging State Space Models to achieve global spatial consistency with linear complexity.
+To address these challenges, this work proposes GeoMag, a novel framework leveraging State Space Models to achieve global spatial consistency with linear complexity.
 To bridge the domain gap, a large-scale synthetic dataset, Geo-200K, is established, explicitly constructed